Battle of France: Occupation

-Casualties and losses
+Casualties

 German casualties are hard to determine but commonly accepted figures are: 27,074 killed, 111,034 wounded and 18,384 missing.
-German deaths may have been as high as 45,000 men, due to non-combat causes, such as death from wounds and missing who were later listed as dead.
-The battle cost the Luftwaffe 28 per cent of its front line strength; some 1,236–1,428 aircraft were destroyed (1,129 to enemy action, 299 in accidents), 323–488 were damaged (225 to enemy action, 263 in accidents), making 36 per cent of the Luftwaffe strength lost or damaged.
-Luftwaffe casualties amounted to 6,653 men, including 4,417 aircrew; of these 1,129 were killed and 1,930 were reported missing or captured, many of whom were liberated from French prison camps upon the French capitulation.
+According to a German count carried out in 1944, German deaths may have been as high as 46,059 men in the Heer (army) and the German military historian, Olaf Groehler, lists 3,200 deaths and missing for the Luftwaffe.
+These figures count death from wounds and missing soldiers who were later listed as dead.
+The battle cost the Luftwaffe 28 per cent of its front line strength; 1,236–1,428 aircraft were destroyed (1,129 to enemy action, 299 in accidents), 323–488 were damaged (225 to enemy action, 263 in accidents), making 36 per cent of the Luftwaffe strength lost or damaged.
+Luftwaffe casualties amounted to 6,653 men, including 4,417 airmen; of these 1,129 were killed and 1,930 were reported missing or captured, many of whom were liberated from French prison camps upon the French capitulation.
 Italian casualties amounted to 631 or 642 men killed, 2,631 wounded and 616 reported missing.
 A further 2,151 men suffered from frostbite during the campaign.
 The official Italian numbers were compiled for a report on 18 July 1940, when many of the fallen still lay under snow and it is probable that most of the Italian missing were dead.
 Units operating in more difficult terrain had higher ratios of missing to killed but probably most of the missing had died.